SiAshbery/rubagotchi/user_stories.md

 ### MVP 3:
 ```
 So my rubagotchi's appears alive
-I want my their needs and status to change as time passes
+I want their needs and status to change as time passes
 ```

 ### MVP 4: